libyui/libyui/libyui-rest-api/API_v1.md

 - **select** - select value in the combobox, row in the table or node in the tree, item in button menu requires *value* parameter
   - In case of table: select row in the table with given value.
 If *column* parameter is not provided, the first column will be used.
+        If table contains sub-items, child nodes can be selected by sending path, similarly to the Tree widgets: `root_row|sub_item_row`.
   - In case of tree: select node in the tree.
 Use `|` as a delimiter for the child nodes.
 For example: `root|subnode|subsubnode`.
   - In case of button menu: to select item, use `|` as a delimiter for the